wyuenho/emacs-corfu-pixel-perfect/README.md

 which programming languages you work with.
 However, since different programming languages differ in verbosity, you don't really know what the best widths to set are, so you end up constantly messing with these width variables.
-This situation is exacerbated by the fact `corfu` does not remember the size when the user has resized the popup with a mouse.
+This situation is exacerbated by the fact `corfu` does not remember the size after resizing the popup with a mouse.

 Their must be some simple clever math you can do to guess a sensible static width depending on the major mode and past completion invocations.